flutter/website/src/content/app-architecture/case-study/ui-layer.md

-Most of the time, a view's only inputs should be a `key`, which all Flutter widgets take as an optional argument, and the view's corresponding ViewModel.
+Most of the time, a view's only inputs should be a `key`, which all Flutter widgets take as an optional argument, and the view's corresponding view model.

 ### Display UI data in a View

-A view depends on a ViewModel for its state.
-In the Compass app, the ViewModel is passed in as an argument in the view's constructor.
+A view depends on a view model for its state.
+In the Compass app, the view model is passed in as an argument in the view's constructor.
 The following example code snippet is from the `HomeScreen` widget.

 ```dart title=home_screen.dart